Application Requirements

 Resume

-We require a resume highlighting experience, activities, and leadership, whether in the classroom, in a volunteer setting, a club or organization, or on the job.
-Work experience is not required for the campus program, but current undergraduates can focus on any internship experience they have.
+We require a resume highlighting experience, activities and leadership, whether in the classroom, in a volunteer setting, club or organization, or on the job.
+Work experience is not required for the campus program, but current undergraduates can focus on any internship experience.

 Biomedical EngineeringExample 1